Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Mathematical preliminaries

 \subsection{Index theorem and cobordism}

 The Atiyah-Singer index theorem for a closed manifold without boundaries appeared in 1968, and it was extended to compact manifolds with boundaries by Atiyah, Patodi and Singer in 1975.
 In theoretical physics, the Atiyah--Singer index theorem of the Dirac operator provides a deep insight into anomalies of the gauge field theory.
 The Atiyah--Patodi--Singer index theorem was recently applied to the domain-wall fermion after appropriately modifying the boundary condition\cite{PhysRevD.96.125004,Fukaya:2019ytk,Fukaya:2019qlf}.
-Originally the Atiyah-Singer index theorem has been provided in a Euclidean manifold for the elliptic type Dirac operator: in 2017, B\"{a}r and Strohmaier\cite{wrro123059, bar2018} extended the Atiyah--Patodi--Singer type index theorem to globally hyperbolic space-times.
+Originally the Atiyah-Singer index theorem has been provided in a Euclidean manifold for the elliptic type Dirac operator: B\"{a}r and Strohmaier\cite{wrro123059, bar2018} extended the Atiyah--Patodi--Singer type index theorem to globally hyperbolic space-times in 2017.

 The Atiyah--Singer index theorem asserts that characteristic (analytic) indices owing to the Dirac operator are equivalent to topological indices.
 More precisely, the cohomology of the manifold determines an index of the Dirac operator in a compact and oriented even-dimensional Riemannian manifold.
-We note that the Dirac operator must have a heat kernel for the theorem's validity; thus, the Minkowski manifold does not maintain the theorem as it is.
-We propose to define a topological index in the Minkowski manifold using that in the Euclidean space cobordant to the Minkowski manifold.
-The Minkowski space is homotopy equivalence to the Euclidean space owing to the $\theta$-metric.
+We note that the Dirac operator must be an elliptic operator for the theorem's validity; thus, the Minkowski manifold does not maintain the theorem as it is.
+We propose to define a topological index in the Minkowski manifold using that in Eudlidean space cobordant to the Minkowski manifold.
+The Minkowski space is homotopy equivalence to Eudlidean space owing to the $\theta$-metric.